FireDiscordBot/docs/hc/setup.md

 This command can be used to add either a user or role as a moderator and can be used multiple times to add multiple users or roles.

 Removing moderators can be done with the `/moderators remove` command and you can list current moderators using the `/moderators list` command

+{% hint style="warning" %}
+If you do not set moderators, only those with **Manage Server** will be able to use moderation commands as they are considered admins
+{% endhint %}

 ## Enabling Logging